 paris calls for creative freedom

-On the first day of autumn/winter 16 men’s shows in Paris, Raf Simons, Valentino, Haider Ackermann and Off-White made a statement for creative and cultural freedom in an industry of expectations.
+On the first day of fall/winter 16 men’s shows in Paris, Raf Simons, Valentino, Haider Ackermann and Off-White made a statement for creative and cultural freedom in an industry of expectations.

 Photography Jason Lloyd Evans